BarisTonbul/Web2-DatabaseManagement/README.md

 - I used python flask to connect MySQL database besides i used basic level HTML and CSS.

 ## The main purpose of this program is to manage database with a simple web based interface
+- I used XAMPP to run my MySQL module. you have to run project.ipynb after your MySQL has run.
+Check the password or name of your connection in project.ipynb to crete and fill the tables correctly.
 - project.ipynb : i created my database and filled the tables also i write down the complex command that i used.
 - app.py : When you run it, it leads you to a a web page of my database user interface where you can add,show and execute complex command.
 - For the signup page you must enter any password with more than 10 characters in length, there are no correct password i just wanna use flash() method in Flask.